sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part1-resource-server.md

 ## Start the Spring Boot application

 That's it!
-Fire up the app
+Fire up the app from the `note` directory

 {% highlight bash %}
 ./mvnw spring-boot:run